 However, many think that the fire escape could have bypassed these measures – a video uploaded after Lam’s death shows that the hotel roof could have been easily accessed via this fire escape and that two of water tanks’ lids were already open.

-More questions arise when the dimensions and placement of the tanks are considered.
+More questions and unsolved mystery arise when the dimensions and placement of the tanks are considered.
 Many think that Elisa couldn’t have gotten into one herself – they are 4 by 8-foot cylinders propped on concrete blocks with no permanent external access ladders.
 Maintenance staff must use a ladder to get to the access hatches.
 Additionally, each tank has a heavy lid – considering that Elisa was found in a tank with the lid closed, how did she replace it from inside?

 Another theory has arisen about the strange circumstances of Elisa’s death – some think that she was playing the Elevator Game, a Korean urban legend that is supposed to transport players to a “different world” by having them press a series of buttons and travel to different floors in a particular sequence.
 If the game is interrupted, there are said to be terrible consequences.
 However, Lam’s button pressing in the elevator doesn’t match the game’s instructions, so many discount the theory.